 Fig. 17.
-Lowered-Expression Semantics (selected rules from Figure A.20)
+Lowered-Expression Semantics (selected rules from the technical report)

 5.7 The Dynamic Gradual Guarantee

 At last we can formally state our run-time guarantee about transitioning between structural and nominal code with a property known as the dynamic gradual guarantee [Siek et al. 2015a].